RahulSinghPundir/Netflix-Analysis/README.md

-# Netflix-Analysis
-📊 Netflix Analysis with Tableau 📈
+# 📊 Netflix Analysis with Tableau 📈

 I conducted a comprehensive analysis of Netflix shows using Tableau for data visualization.
 The results are quite intriguing: